fourmolu/fourmolu/DEVELOPER.md

 ### Pre-commit hooks

 We highly recommend turning on pre-commit hooks to run checks every time you commit.
-To do so, install [`pre-commit`](https://pre-commit.com/) and run `pre-commit install` in this directory.
+To do so, install [`hooky`](https://github.com/brandonchinn178/hooky) and run `hooky install` in this directory.

-This is optional, but is run in CI regardless.
+This is optional, and is validated in CI regardless.

 ### Adding a new configuration option